HOME - Introduction

 In Lawo systems, HOME is used to manage the devices within the network and configure the connections required for control and streaming.
 Depending on the device portfolio, HOME may also be required to manage the available perpetual licenses and Lawo Flex credits, and the ownership of signal parameters.

-All settings are adjusted using the HOME Web UI (shown below).
+All settings are adjusted using the HOME web-based user interface (shown below).
 This is accessed by entering the IP address or domain name of the HOME server into a web browser and then signing in.

 Device Management